Merrell Encore Bypass Review Facts

 option for those who want a sandal but who need extra support and don't want to skimp on cushioning.
 The shoe's well-cushioned midsole contains two types of padding: Air and EVA for a soft, cloud-like feel underfoot.
 The generous cushioning makes the slip-on a superb choice for recovery

 wear.
 The only drawback?
 The limited ventilation due to the leather upper material.
 Many reviewers also cited fit issues due to the omission of a heel back.
+Read also about jogging sandals.

 The Bypass isn't the most stylish footwear option but it doesn't look outlandish or orthopedic either.
 The men's slip-on comes in dark earth, black, or gunsmoke, each a different neutral tone.
 For walking